readchina/readchina.github.io/interventions/What_is.md

 ---
 layout: post
 title: '01: What is a Reading Act?'
-description: 'A READCHINA Intervention'
+author: 'Lena Henningsen'
 abstract: 'Reading acts emphasize the event-like nature of reading.
 They are proposed as concept of research which focuses on the individual readers, groups of readers and the social, political, historical, intellectual, cultural and literary contexts under which readings take place; it also captures – if sources permit – to take the materiality of texts into the analysis.'
+description: 'A READCHINA Intervention'
 nav-menu: false
 show_tile: false
 ---

-## What is a Reading Act?
-From Reading Act to Interface Function
+## From Reading Act to Interface Function

-Lena Henningsen

 *Reading acts* are at the core of much of what READCHINA investigates.
 The concept is informed by earlier research into reading both on the side of literary and cultural studies and by speech act theory.
 A research focus on *reading acts* shifts the methodological focus of the investigation to readers as the producers of meaning, and thus as the producers of texts; it shifts the focus on the individuals, groups of individuals and the social, political, historical, intellectual, cultural and literary contexts under which readings take place; it also captures – if sources permit – to take the materiality of texts into the analysis. *Reading acts* thus emphasize the event-like nature of reading.